moby/moby/docs/sources/reference/builder.md

 # Dockerfile Reference

-**Docker can act as a builder** and read instructions from a text *Dockerfile* to automate the steps you would otherwise take manually to create an image.
-Executing `docker build` will run your steps and commit them along the way, giving you a final image.
+**Docker can build images automatically** by reading the instructions from a `Dockerfile`.
+A `Dockerfile` is a text document that contains all the commands you would normally execute manually in order to build a Docker image.
+By calling `docker build` from your terminal, you can have Docker build your image step by step, executing the instructions successively.

 ## Usage

-To [*build*](../commandline/cli/#cli-build) an image from a source repository, create a description file called Dockerfile at the root of your repository.
+To [*build*](../commandline/cli/#cli-build) an image from a source repository, create a description file called `Dockerfile` at the root of your repository.
 This file will describe the steps to assemble the image.

 Then call `docker build` with the path of your source repository as the argument